Confirmed 2024/25 Premier League kits

 Aston Villa

-It will be all change for Aston Villa next season, with the much-maligned Castore having been ditched for the reliable adidas.
-There will also be a shift in betting sponsors with BK8 being replaced by Betano, while there will be a fresh take on the classic club crest too.
+It's all change for Aston Villa next season, with the much-maligned Castore having been ditched for the reliable adidas.
+There's also a shift in betting sponsors with BK8 being replaced by Betano, while a fresh take on the classic club crest appears on the slick home shirt.

 Aston Villa fans will be able to add the Champions League badges to their shirt purchases next season.